Neelam Muneer: Film

 In 2017, Muneer made her film debut with the comedy thriller Chupan Chupai opposite Ahsan Khan.
 Rahul Aijaz of The Express Tribune thought Muneer "serves her limited function of sprinkling masala in the film."
 The film earned her a nomination for Best Film Actress at the 17th Lux Style Awards.
 She next starred in the romantic-comedy film Wrong No. 2 opposite Sami Khan, a sequel to the 2015 film Wrong No. The film was released on Eid al-Fitr, 2019.
 Her performance in the film was better received.
 Both Chuppan Chuppai and Wrong No. 2 proved to be commercial successes.
 Muneer performed an item number in the film Kaaf Kangana.
-Haiya Bukhari of Dawn noted that Muneer doesn't exactly bust out scandalous moves; she emotes with her eyes and facial expressions, trying to make sense of the dialogues of the song.

 In 2022, she played dual roles of twins in Yasir Nawaz's murder mystery film Chakkar.

 Personal life

 In January 2025, Neelam tied the knot with the UAE resident, Mohammad Rashid, who works as an officer of Dubai Police’s Crime Investigation Department.
 They had a love marriage, and their wedding ceremony was held in Dubai, United Arab Emirates.

-Rashid is originally from Punjab, Pakistan.
-In an interview, Rashid’s brother Samar Ranjha asserted that their hometown is Mianwal Ranjha while Rashid owns different businesses in Dubai, where he has been residing since 2006, including a travel and tourism agency as well few restaurants.
+Rashid owns businesses, including a travel and tourism agency and a few restaurants, in Dubai, where he has been residing since 2006.
+As per his brother Samar Rajnha, the family is originally from Mianwal Ranjha, a village in Punjab, Pakistan.